-If HARICA uses a third-party entity to participate in the validation process for the issuance of EV Certificates, HARICA SHALL contractually obligate each third-party Affiliate, RA, subcontractor, and Enterprise RA to comply with all applicable requirements in the EV Guidelines and to perform them as required of HARICA itself.
+Except for Delegated Third Parties that undergo an annual audit that meets the criteria specified in Section 8.4, if HARICA uses a Delegated Third Party entity to participate in the validation process for the issuance of TLS or Code Signing Certificates, HARICA SHALL contractually obligate each Delegated Third Party, Affiliate, RA, subcontractor, and Enterprise RA to comply with all applicable requirements in this CP/CPS, EV Guidelines and to perform them as required of HARICA itself.
 HARICA SHALL enforce these obligations and internally audit each Affiliate's, RA's, subcontractor's, and Enterprise RA's compliance with the EV Guidelines on an annual basis.
+HARICA SHALL review each Delegated Third Party's practices and procedures to ensure that the Delegated Third Party complies with this CP/CPS.
+HARICA SHALL internally audit each Delegated Third Party's compliance with this CP/CPS at the same frequency as HARICA's compliance audit.